 3.10 You may have been issued with an old Application form addressed to Manchester, Newcastle-under-Lyme or Chester.
 These Application forms are no longer valid and you should instead apply using either the online eApplication process at online.citizencard.com or a printed form that is addressed to our London office:

 4.1 CitizenCard Limited is registered as a Data Processor (Reg.No.
 Z7733342) under the Data Protection Act 2018 and is compliant with the GDPR (General Data Protection Regulation (EU) 2016/679).

 4.2 The Data which is processed by Us in connection with an Application include:

-- Personal Data supplied by the Applicant such as name, signature, date of birth, home address and other contact details;
+- Personal Data supplied by the Applicant such as name, photo, copy of original photo ID, signature, date of birth, home address and other contact details;

 - Personal Data supplied by the Referee such as name, signature, occupation, work address and other contact details;

 - Personal Data supplied by the Applicant's parent or legal guardian such as name and signature.

 4.3 We provide Experian, an information company, with access to CitizenCard Data for the purpose of age validation, identity authentication and fraud prevention.
 If a website or other organisation wishes to ascertain the identity or age of one of its users, Experian (www.experian.co.uk) can corroborate the information supplied against details held on the CitizenCard Database.